Senate advances bill to end U.S. involvement in Yemen war after 'inadequate' briefing on Saudi Arabia

 The 63-to-37 vote came after a contentious administration briefing on the war, a discussion that also addressed Saudi involvement in the murder of journalist Jamal Khashoggi.

 The Senate move came in the wake of Trump's dismissal of an intelligence community assessment that concluded Saudi Crown Prince Mohammad bin Salman most likely ordered Khashoggi's murder, a presidential position with little support on either side of the aisle in Congress.
-The vote to pass the resolution was a reversal from nine months ago when the Senate rejected the same measure.
+The growing concern in the Senate was apparent in the vote tally as the Senate rejected the same resolution nine months ago.

 The worsening humanitarian crisis in Yemen also played a role in senators' frustration with the ongoing war there, in which the U.S. is supplying Saudi Arabia with weapons and support to fight the Houthi rebels.